-Risk can be calculated as a distribution of either a risk characterisation ratio hazard/exposure (H/E) or exposure/hazard (E/H), if at least one of the inputs exposure and hazard characterisation is a distribution.
+Risk can be calculated as a distribution of either margin of exposure (MOE) or hazard index (HI), if at least one of the inputs exposure and hazard characterisation is a distribution.
 The risk distribution is characterised by percentiles.
-To accommodate for matching results of H/E and E/H in the case of percentiles, there is an option to calculate percentiles via the complementary percentile of the inverse distribution in order to handle numerical differences when calculating percentiles for a left or right tail.
-The option is especially useful for small data sets where percentile calculation is asymmetric in both tails.
-When set, the percentile is calculated as the inverse of the complementary percentage of the inverse distribution.
-E.g., the p_1 of the H/E distribution is calculated as $1/(p{99})$ of 1/H/E distribution); the p{99} of the E/H distribution is calculated as $1/(p_1)$ of 1/E/H distribution).
+To accommodate for matching results of MOE and HI in the case of percentiles, there is an option to calculate percentiles via the complementary percentile of the inverse distribution in order to handle numerical differences when calculating percentiles for a left or right tail.
+For example, the p1 percentile of the MOE distribution can optionally be calculated as 1 divided by p99 of the corresponding 1/MOE (i.e., HI) distribution.